Beluran

 Beluran (Pekan Beluran, 比魯蘭), formerly Balmoral, is the capital of the Beluran District in the Sandakan Division in eastern Sabah, Malaysia.

 Demographics

 Its population was estimated to be around 77,000 in 2020.
 The population is a mixture of many ethnic groups, with the Kadazan-Dusun, Tidong and Orang Sungai communities being the four largest components.

 Location

-The town is located about 88 kilometres (55 mi) from Sandakan town.
+The town is located about 88 kilometres (55 mi) from Sandakan town (or along Sungai Sapi river).